idaceappdev/AdalToMsal/Javascript/2. After (With MSAL)/README.md

     var authContext = new AuthenticationContext(config);
     ```

-2. Add the following code, to specify the config for MSAL object.
+    and then add the following code, to specify the config for MSAL object.
 Makesure to update the `<clientId>` section (with the app-id of your API's App registration) available under **apiConfig** object.

     ```
     // MSAL Code